meteor/meteor/guide/source/cordova.md

 If you're running Ubuntu, one way to install both a Java Development Kit and Android Studio is by using [Ubuntu Make](https://wiki.ubuntu.com/ubuntu-make), a command line tool that sets up development environments and dependencies for you.

+On Ubuntu you will have to install Snap version of `ubuntu-make`:
+* `snap install ubuntu-make --classic`

-If you're on Ubuntu 14.04 LTS, you'll have to add the Ubuntu Make ppa first:
+> If you're on Ubuntu 17.10 or earlier, you'll have to add the Ubuntu Make ppa first:
-* `sudo add-apt-repository ppa:ubuntu-desktop/ubuntu-make`
+> * `sudo add-apt-repository ppa:ubuntu-desktop/ubuntu-make`
-* `sudo apt-get update`
+> * `sudo apt-get update`
+>

-Then, you can install Ubuntu Make itself:
+> Then, you can install Ubuntu Make itself:
-* `sudo apt-get install ubuntu-make`
+> * `sudo apt-get install ubuntu-make`

 And finally you use Ubuntu Make to install Android Studio and all dependencies:
 * `umake android`